carltheperson/carltheperson-com/content/magic-typescript.md

 Why did I create it as one big sheet and not multiple PDF pages?
 To me, zooming in and exploring a large image can be a more fun way to delve into content like this.
 Of course, that unfortunately makes it much harder to print on paper if that’s something you fancy.

+_Update: I have also put out a simple document version, that you can find in the [GitHub repository](https://github.com/carltheperson/magic-typescript)_.

 ## What I put in the sheet

 The cheat sheet starts off with what I believe is the most important concept of TypeScript.
 That types are sets of values.
 I then describe when you can use a type in place of another.